gurbaaz19/Solar-Physics-Data-Analysis-using-Python/README.md

 Aditya Hriday Sahu, Gurbaaz Singh Gill, Ojas Kanth

 ## Note:
-Add all the relevant papers and demos to this repository.
+Add all the relevant papers and demos to this README.
 I'll be adding a latex link (if it is possible on the free version.)

 ## Installation